tim-js/revojs.ro/src/blog/2019-06-30-cfp-statistics copy/index.md

   <figcaption>revo.js CFP proposal distribution by topic</figcaption>
 </figure>

-We also got proposals that couldn't be included in any of the above topics, which include:
+We also got proposals that couldn't be included in any of the above topics, namely:

 - 2 proposals each for: **Code Reviews**, **Leadership**, **Management**;
 - 1 proposal for: **Ethics**, **History**, **JavaScript Fatigue**.

 ## Experience level

 Another metric that played a minor role during our selection process was the experience level required to understand the topic.
-Of course, this is pretty subjective and not trivial to measure, so we left it to the speakers' appreciation to decide this:
+Of course, this is pretty subjective and hard to measure, so we left it to the speakers' appreciation to decide this:

 - **Beginner**: 30 proposals
 - **Intermediate**: 56 proposals